 On some occasions, significant progress may have been made, but additional time beyond one calendar year is needed for the institution to remedy all of the identified deficiencies.
 If this is the case, the COA may continue the current stipulations or adopt revised stipulations.
 When the COA adopts revised stipulations, it may render a decision of Accreditation with Stipulations or Accreditation with Major Stipulations, or even may maintain the status of Probationary Stipulations.
 In the same action, the COA will specify the amount of additional time the institution will have to address the remaining stipulations.
 In such cases, the COA may determine appropriate follow up by the institution and a timeline for COA action to remove the remaining stipulations and concerns.

-Stipulations Requiring Closure of Individual Programs may not be removed.
+Stipulations Requiring Closure of Individual Programs.
 Institutions must wait a minimum of two years before submitting a proposal for Initial Program Review of the same credential type.

 Stipulations Requiring Closure of an Individual Program